 As part of a continuous effort to define future developments in the industry, the engineers at Gables would regularly visit the major SMT trade shows in search of evolving technologies.
 It was here they identified a promising alternative for their material handling issues.
 “One year we visited APEX and were introduced to the SMD Tower,” says Nichols.
 The assembly team decided to give the new system a try.
 Those towers are a lifesaver when it comes to inventory.

 As soon as the team began labeling reels, programming jobs and assembling kits, the benefits became obvious.
-“We started with one tower and saw immediately how it made our process more efficient,” says Nichols.
 Time spent locating parts and gathering kits dropped sharply, “so we began installing more of them.
 Today we have seven towers and are considering upgrading a few of them to the new SMD Tower 8000”, explains Nichols, referring to the latest SMD Tower model that stores up to 1,148 reels within just a 1.5-square-meter footprint.

 Tracking parts like never before